 4.2.5.3 Specific Collection Requirements

-Multifamily Complex and Commercial Recyclables collection shall occur at least weekly or more frequently if space constraints preclude providing sufficient weekly capacity.
+Multifamily Complex and Commercial Recyclables collection shall occur at least weekly or more frequently (but not more than three times per week) if space constraints preclude providing sufficient weekly capacity.
 Commercial Customers shall be subject to a two 96-gallon Recycling Cart limit.
 In cases where multiple tenants share Garbage service, each tenant shall be considered and set-up as a separate Customer for the purposes of receiving up to two 96-gallon Recycling Carts.
 Multifamily Customers shall be collected without limit.

 Commercial Customers requiring additional capacity may select any vendor (including the Contractor) and procure those services outside of this Contract.
 In the event that the Contractor provides those additional services at rates negotiated between the Contractor and the Commercial Customer, the following fee cap will apply: the combined fee for separate Garbage, Recyclables, and Compostables collection services may not be any greater than the equivalent monthly Garbage fee for that same volume of material.
 The provision of fee-based Commercial Recycling shall comply with the service and billing standards of this Contract, but at market rates subject to the combined fee cap described above.